himmAllRight/himmAllRight-source/content/post/upgrading-ipad-pro-2021.md

 <div class="caption">The box of my 10.5" iPad Pro</div>
 </center>

-When I got my 10.5" iPad Pro, the 2018 iPad Pro refresh had already been released.
-However, I didn't think the extra features justified the price of the new iPad *for me*, *at that time*.
-Instead, I the discount on the *old* pro was way more appealing, especially because I was already upselling myself, after originally looking into the base (non-pro) iPad.
+When I got my 10.5" iPad Pro, the 2018 11" iPad Pro had already been released.
+However, at the time, I didn't think the extra features justified the increased price of the new iPad.
+The discount price on the *old* pro was more appealing to me.
+I was already up-selling myself, after originally looking into the base (non-pro) iPad, so the discounted 10.5" seemed like a good compromise between features and price.

-I figured a discounted 10.5" pro was a nice sweet spot to start for my first iPad, as it was a great device, but not too over the top in case I didn't actually use it often.
-If I *did* use it, I could always upgrade/swap it out in the future after I knew what I did and did not like/need from an iPad.
+I figured the 10.5" pro was a good starting point for my first iPad.
+It was a great device, but not too over the top in case I didn't actually use it.
+If I *did* use it, I could always upgrade/swap it out in the future.

 ##  Why upgrade?

 <a href="/img/posts/upgrading-ipad-pro-2021/apple_pencil_tall.png"><img alt="Apple Pencil" src="/img/posts/upgrading-ipad-pro-2021/apple_pencil_tall.png" style="max-width: 100%; width: 250px; float: right;"/></a>

-After using my ipad for several months, I started to be able to understand how the improved features on the 2018 pro would be nice.
-In particular, the USB C port, smaller bezels, and FaceID were all very appealing.
-However, my 10.5" suited my needs just fine.
-I did realize though that I *would* likely upgrade my iPad sometime in the future.
+After having my ipad for several months, I started to understand how the improved features of the 2018 pro could be nice to have.
+In particular, the USB-C port, smaller bezels, and FaceID were all very appealing to me.
+Still, my 10.5" suited my needs just fine.
+I did decide though that I *would* likely upgrade my iPad sometime in the future.
+I enjoyed having it.

 Which brings me to the one thing I *did* want to get for my iPad: the Apple Pencil.
-Being able to write is a special feature unique to tablet computers that I cannot do with any of my other devices.
+Being able to hand draw is a special feature unique to tablet computers that I cannot easily reproduce on my other devices.
 It's a foundational reason to even *consider* owning a tablet.
-Additionally, in the years since I purchased my iPad, new iPadOS releases have really started to polish the use of the 'magic' pencil with the iPad.
+Additionally, in the years since I purchased my iPad, new iPadOS releases have started to polish the use of the 'magic' pencil with the iPad.

-However, my 10.5" ipad only supported the 1st generation Apple Pencil.
+Unfortunately, my 10.5" ipad only supported the 1st generation Apple Pencil.
 Knowing that I would *eventually* upgrade my iPad, I didn't want to buy an old pencil, only to have to *also* replace it when I upgraded.
 So, I decided to wait to get the Pencil until it was time to upgrade my device.
 Now feels like a good time.

 ## Why this generation?